timofeysie/conchifolia/README.md

 Each time the user goes back to the list from a detail, the list is re-loaded, which is costly.
 It seems the lazy loading feature is not working as described in [the docs](https://angular.io/guide/router):
 *The lazy loading and re-configuration happen just once, when the route is first requested; the module and routes are available immediately for subsequent requests.*

+In the Ionic app, we used the RxJS Behavior Subject class to load the list and provide it to the list page.
+This will return the cached list but also get a new version and return that if it's different.
+There are a [few different subjects](https://github.com/Reactive-Extensions/RxJS/tree/master/doc/api/subjects) in RxJS.

+The Reactive Extensions provide Angular, NodeJS and other bindings, but there is no mention of ReactJS.
+I think in React, state is so strong, that an observable taking over the job of say a click event could be considered sacrilegious.
+How will the component know when to update?
+You would have to invoke this.setState().
+Also, with React Native we wouldn’t be able to select elements in the same way.
+Or maybe not.
+Maybe this lib would work there also.

+There are [libraries like this](https://github.com/recyclejs/recycle) that try to bridge this gap, but we would rather use a standard JavaScript land approach.
+Since we want to use a local storage solution, really that is the starting point for caching and providing the list and the state of the items in it.
+Since our lists right now aren't too long, just putting the entire list in local storage under one name isn't a big deal.
+But what if someone wanted to use the list of cities in Asia?
+This is a page itself of lists.
+Say a list of cities in China only goes up to 668.
+That might not be a big problem.
+If someone wanted to learn a list of 10,000 words, that would be a problem.
+But it looks like we could get around this by using sub-categories which will always be more manageable.

+So, for now we will move on to using a storage solution that will also provide a solution for this issue.

 ## Detail page issues